julianchurchill/text-adventure/README.md

   * DONE RecordableActionFactory needs to add ModelLocations by id to actions parameters.
   * DONE ActionHistorySerialiser needs to record ModelLocations by id for actions that use them.
   * DONE Model needs a findLocationByID() method.
-  * ActionHistoryDeserialser needs to find ModelLocations by id from the model for those actions that need them.
+  * DONE ActionHistoryDeserialser needs to find ModelLocations by id from the model for those actions that need them.
   * On resume the base model is loaded and the ActionHistoryDeserialiser is used to load the ActionHistory save file contents into a list of actions
   * On resume the ActionHistory is cleared by the activity
   * On resume the activity is used to re-run the list of actions from the deserialiser